kalmhq/docs/versioned_docs/version-v0.1.0-alpha.5/guide-logging-for-kalm.md

 ### Microservices mode

 :::note
-Working in progress.
+Work in progress.
 :::

 ## Using EFK (Elasticsearch + Filebeat + Kibana)

 :::note
-Working in progress.
+Work in progress.
 :::